srph/paypal-ipn/README.md

 	}

 ## Changelogs
+### 1.2:
+ - Fixed misdocumentations
+ - Created a property for the URI scheme
+ - Removed getScheme method.
+Added setScheme method.

+### 1.0:

+- Github release.
-### 1.0: Github release.
-Has has not yet been tested if it actually works.
+- Has has not yet been tested if it actually works.
-Expect syntactical and logical bugs.
+- Expect syntactical and logical bugs.

 Todos:
 - VERIFIED RESPONSE